-In a large mixing bowl I mixed together broken up Oreos, glace cherries and mini marshmallows.
-I reserved some Oreos for the topping.
-In a pan on a low heat I melted together the white chocolate and butter.
+In a large mixing bowl, mix together broken up Oreos, glace cherries and mini marshmallows.
+Reserve some Oreos for the topping.
+In a pan on a low heat, melt together the white chocolate and butter.

-I mixed almost all of the chocolate mixture into the bowl of fillings until well coated.
-Then I put the mixture into the tin and pressed it down.
-I like to save a bit of the melted chocolate mixture to pour on top and fill in any gaps.
-Then I decorated the top with the reserved Oreo pieces.
+Mix about two thirds of the chocolate mixture into the bowl of fillings until well coated.
+Then put that mixture into the tin and press it down.
+Pour the remaining chocolate mixture on top and fill in any gaps.
+Then decorate the top with the reserved Oreo pieces.

 What is the best kind of chocolate to use for rocky road?